-- Hosting City Dialogues in each partner city. - Supporting cities as they begin co-creating action plans or policy roadmaps with stakeholders. - Continuing Lunch & Learn webinars stay tuned for more info! - Evaluating how digital tools and data strategies are being integrated into real policy development processes.
+- Hosting City Dialogues in each partner city. - Supporting cities as they begin co-creating action plans or policy roadmaps with stakeholders. - · Continuing Lunch & Learn webinars stay tuned for more info! - Evaluating how digital tools and data strategies are being integrated into real policy development processes. - A training session with the City of Rotterdam focused on learning about their cargo bike logistics simulation model.